 \subsection{Related Works}

-There are several recent works in using multiple data sources for estimating the average treatment effect (ATE) \citep{yang2019combining,athey2020combining, kallus2020role} or deriving a robust ODR to account for heterogeneity in multiple data sources \citep{shi2018maximin,mo2020learning}.
+There are several recent works in using multiple data sources for estimating the average treatment effect \citep{yang2019combining,athey2020combining, kallus2020role} or deriving a robust ODR to account for heterogeneity in multiple data sources \citep{shi2018maximin,mo2020learning}.
 However, the settings and goals of these studies are different from what we consider here. {Specifically, in the works of \cite{yang2019combining}, \cite{athey2020combining}, and \cite{kallus2020role}, it was assumed that the two samples are from the same population and were linked together through a missing data framework, such as under the missing-at-random assumption.
-This allows to either develop a calibrated estimator using the common baseline covariates in both samples \citep{yang2019combining} or} impute the missing primary outcome in the auxiliary data \citep{athey2020combining, kallus2020role}, so that a more efficient estimator can be constructed for the ATE.
+This allows to either develop a calibrated estimator using the common baseline covariates in both samples \citep{yang2019combining} or} impute the missing primary outcome in the auxiliary data \citep{athey2020combining, kallus2020role}, so that a more efficient estimator can be constructed for the average treatment effect.
 Whereas, the multiple data sources considered in our study may come from {heterogeneous studies} as in the MIMIC III and eICU data, and hence their missing data framework cannot be directly applied in our problem.
-For example, simply extending the calibration method for the ATE considered in \cite{yang2019combining} may lead to a biased result when the covariate distributions in two samples are heterogeneous; while the adaption of the methods of \cite{athey2020combining} and \cite{kallus2020role} requires an untestable assumption that the conditional means of the outcome of interest given the baseline covariates, treatment, and intermediate outcomes are the same across the two samples.
+For example, simply extending the calibration method for the average treatment effect considered in \cite{yang2019combining} may lead to a biased result when the covariate distributions in two samples are heterogeneous; while the adaption of the methods of \cite{athey2020combining} and \cite{kallus2020role} requires an untestable assumption that the conditional means of the outcome given baseline covariates, treatment, and intermediate outcomes are the same across samples.
 On the other hand, the main goal of \cite{shi2018maximin} and \cite{mo2020learning} is to develop a single ODR that can work for multiple data sources with heterogeneity in data distributions or outcome models, and their methods do not allow missingness in outcomes.
-In contrast, we are interested in improving the efficiency of the value estimator under ODR for the limited outcome observed in the primary sample only, by leveraging available auxiliary data sources.
+In contrast, we are interested in safely improving the efficiency of value of ODR for the limited outcome, by leveraging available auxiliary data sources.